elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    Learn how to use the math module in Python to calculate the square root of a number using the math.sqrt() function, and handle potential ValueErrors.
+    Learn how to calculate the square root of a number in Python using the math module's sqrt function, along with error handling for negative numbers.
   page_keywords: >-
-    math module, square root, Python, math.sqrt(), calculate square root, ValueError, exception handling, non-negative number, math domain error
+    math module, square root, math.sqrt(), Python, error handling, ValueError, non-negative number, function, import, try-except block
 author: QuickTakes
 question: >-
     How can you use the math module to calculate the square root of a number?